ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/theme_development.md

 appropriate areas of the HTML.
 By default, the template CSS and JavaScript files supersede the inbuilt Sphinx ones, aside from a few cases (e.g. search).

-If you discover any bugs, and/or discrepancies, please raise a GitHub [issue][issue] on our repository (check out our [contributing guidelines][contributing], and [code of conduct][code-of-conduct] first).
+If you discover any bugs, and/or discrepancies, [please raise a GitHub issue][issue] on our repository ([check out our contributing guidelines][contributing], and [code of conduct][code-of-conduct] first).

 If you also want to contribute to the solution, please do raise a pull request too!
 The following sections will hopefully assist with fixing any bugs.
-Consider reading the Sphinx documentation on [templating][sphinx-templating], and using [Jinja][jinja].
-For new or existing [GOV.UK Design System][govuk-design-system] components, read the [Sphinx extension development][sphinx-extension] documentation.
+Consider [reading the Sphinx documentation on templating][sphinx-templating], and [documentation on using Jinja templating][jinja].
+For new or existing
+[GOV.UK Design System components][govuk-design-system], [read the Sphinx extension development documentation][sphinx-extension].

 ## Comparing with GOV.UK Tech Docs template

-The theme was built by from a [specific version][current-version] of the GOV.UK Tech Docs template, and amending all HTML files to use relative paths for all assets (CSS, JavaScript, images, etc.).
+[The theme was built by from a specific version of the GOV.UK Tech Docs template][current-version], and amending all HTML files to use relative paths for all assets (CSS, JavaScript, images, etc.).

 This repository contains an automated way to get the **latest** version of the template, and amend the paths on a Unix-based machine: